lynn-twinkl/twinkl-github-workshop/docs/github-best-practices.md

 > The `aicommit` shortcut included in this repository already follows these rules!
 So feel free to use it run your commits without the adminy pain

+## DEVELOPMENT

+- **Don't fear branches** -- If your codebase is working and you wanna add a new feature, simply start a new branch and **merge** it later!
+You can ask AI to do this for you and it will handle any conflicts!
+    - Note: before creating a new branch **always try to commit your latest changes to `main`**
+- **Starting over** -- `git restore` is always there for you.
+If you suddenly found yourself lost in a sea of ineffective changes, you can always go back to your latest working version